yegor256/blog/_posts/2016/apr/2016-04-08-revenue-may-kill-startup.md

 Your valuation is what makes you rich, **not** your revenue or your happy customers.
-Of course, the revenue is important, but only as long as it serves the main goal&mdash;increase valuation at an extremely fast pace.
+Of course, the revenue is important, but only as long as it serves the main goal---increase valuation at an extremely fast pace.
 The revenue is not the goal; it's the way to achieve it.
 The valuation is the goal.